İpek Soylu: Career

-2016: Success in doubles: Elite Trophy title
+2016: Elite Trophy doubles title

 In 2016, Soylu won her first three WTA Tour titles, all in the doubles discipline, the biggest coming at the Elite Trophy in Zhuhai where she partnered with Xu Yifan.
-That year, she also won two other doubles titles, one on home soil at the İstanbul Cup and the other at the Tashkent Open, partnering Andreea Mitu and Raluca Olaru respectively.
+That year, she also won two other doubles titles, one on home soil at the İstanbul Cup and the other at the Tashkent Open, partnering Andreea Mitu and Raluca Olaru, respectively.

 That same year, she also made her Grand Slam main-draw debut, after qualifying for the French Open.
 She drew wildcard Virginie Razzano in the first round and lost to the French veteran, in three sets.

 2017

 At Wimbledon, Soylu made her first match win at a Grand Slam championship, reaching the second round together with Varatchaya Wongteanchai in which they lost to Chan Hao-ching/Monica Niculescu.
 In August at the US Open, Soylu lost in the first round to Carla Suárez Navarro.